 The active com frequency is the frequency that the radio will transmit on when the Push-To-Talk button is pressed.
-The standby frequency is the frequency that will become the active com frequency when the bezel Frequency Swap button is pressed.
-The active com frequency is displayed in green and the standby frequency is displayed in white.
+A standby frequency is a frequency that will become the active com frequency when the bezel Frequency Swap button is pressed.
+The active frequency is displayed in green and a standby is displayed in white.
+The number of available standby frequencies is configurable.